Research and Learning

 ECD Health and Safety Norms and Standards

-The Equality Collective embarked on an exciting research project this year in partnership with Ilifa Labantwana and supported by Bridge.
 Health and safety standards set the baseline conditions for registration with the Department of Social Development which in turn enables providers to access subsidy support from the government.
 Experience demonstrates that the current health and safety standards for ECD programmes are overly rigid, inappropriate and unattainable thereby providing a systemic legal barrier to registration.
-We are now busy conducting formative research on how to ensure appropriate health, safety and environmental norms and standards for early learning programmes.
-This research due to be completed by April 2022, will include a legal analysis of the current regulatory system, extensive stakeholder consultations and an evaluation of what the system could look like.
+Please find our research, conducted in partnership with Ilifa Labantwana and supported by Bridge under resources.